10 Authors Like Mary Kay Andrews for Fans of Contemporary Women’s Fiction And Mystery Novels

 A photo of a coiffed woman smiling into the camera, wearing earrings, a necklace, and sporting shoulder-length brown hair

 Modern women’s literature written by best-selling British author Jane Green frequently addresses themes of love, family, and personal development.
 She was born in London in 1968, and in addition to authoring more than 20 books, she has often contributed to several magazines and media sources.
-Because they both center on women’s lives and relationships and are frequently situated in tiny towns or closely knit communities, Green’s works and Mary Kay Andrews’ stories have certain things in common.
+Because they both center on women’s lives and relationships and are frequently situated in tiny towns or closely knit communities, Green’s works and Mary Kay Andrews’ stories have many things in common.

-Along with creating realistic, sympathetic characters that readers can’t help but pull for, they both have a warm, engrossing writing style that blends comedy and emotion.
+Along with creating realistic, sympathetic characters that readers can’t help but pull for, they both have a warm, engaging writing style that blends comedy and emotion.
 Jemima J, The Friends We Keep, and The Beach House are among Green’s best-selling works.

 “The woman on the bike raises her head and looks at the sky, sniffs, smiles to herself.”